kjl-89/choose-your-adventure/Outbreak/scene1.md

 Then a scream echoed through the air.
 To your surprise, you see a bystander being attacked.
 At first, you thought it was a fight...but at a closer look, you see the attacker biting and there was blood everywhere.
 Mall security quickly pinned the man to the floor.

-You locked eyes with the infected man, his face pale, eyes clouded, and his bloody face twitching.
+You lock eyes with the attacker, his face pale, eyes clouded, and his bloody mouth twitching.

 In a split second, the injured bystander starts seizing and goes limp.
 Then it rises up and attacks Mall security.

 Panic erupted.
 People scream and run in every direction.
-You hear someone yell "DONT LET THEM BITE YOU!"
+Someone yell "DONT LET THEM BITE YOU!"

 You look around - chaos everywhere.